ErpNetDocs/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.md

 # Calculate reconciliation based on the counts

-This function takes the rows of product quantities displayed in the **Counts** panel of a reconciliation order and summarizes them into lines in the **Lines** panel.
+The **Calculate reconciliation, based on the counts** function takes the rows of product quantities counted in the **Counts** panel of a reconciliation order and summarizes them into lines in the **Lines** panel.

+For instance:

-For example, six rows of counted quantities of the same product will be summarized into one line.
+* There are six rows of counted quantities of the same product in the **Counts** panel.

+* The function is run.

+* All rows are summarized into a single line in the **Lines** panel.

 > [!WARNING]
 > It is not possible to run the function if: <br>